samuelcardillo/MMORPGMaker-MV/README.md

 7. Congratulations !
 You can now play, develop, improve, overcome and do your stuff :)

-### Keep the game up to date for your players
+### Keep the game up to date on players browser

-1. Work on your game
+1. Deploy your game
+2. Edit your game...
-2. Once you're done, edit the `version.json` file at the project's root folder
+3. Once you're done, change the `CacheOverride` gameVersion parameter in the plugin manager
-3. Upload/Update your game on a website
+4. Upload/Update your game on a website

 ---